earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/2017-02-22-spectral01-intro-spectral-remote-sensing-R.md

 The spatial resolution of a raster represents the area on the ground that each pixel covers.
-If you have smaller pixels in a raster the data will appear more "detailed".
-If you have large pixels in a raster, the data will appear more coarse or "fuzzy".
+If you have smaller pixels in a raster the data will appear more "detailed."
+If you have large pixels in a raster, the data will appear more coarse or "fuzzy."

-If high resolution the data show us more about what is happening on the earth's surface why wouldn't we always just collect high resolution data (smaller pixels?)
+If high resolution data shows you more about what is happening on the Earth's surface why wouldn't you always just collect high resolution data (smaller pixels)?

+If you recall, you learned about raster spatial resolution when you worked with lidar elevation data in previous lessons.
+The same resolution concepts apply to multispectral data.

 <figure>
     <a href="{{ site.url }}/images/courses/earth-analytics/raster-data/raster-pixel-resolution.png">